-If you have a vascular disorder, such as peripheral artery disease (PAD), limb preservation is our top priority with multiple locations in Tennessee, Mississippi, Arkansas.
+If you have a vascular disorder, such as peripheral artery disease (PAD), limb preservation is our top priority with multiple locations in Tennessee, Mississippi, and Arkansas.
 Our experienced team of vascular surgeons offer advanced treatments that can save your legs by avoiding amputation.
 Schedule an appointment by phone or online to learn more about limb preservation options.

 When you need a trusted vascular surgery provider, look no further than the Vascular & Vein Institute of the South.
 Call 901.390.2930 or schedule your appointment online today.